-- 3. Rafiki will either talk about squashed bananas or he won't, but there is food to be found in the pridelands regardless. - 4.
+- F. Give a symbolization key and symbolize the following English sentences in TFL. - 1.
+If there is food to be found in the pridelands, then Rafiki will talk about squashed bananas. - 2.
+Rafiki will talk about squashed bananas unless Simba is alive. - 3.
+Rafiki will either talk about squashed bananas or he won't, but there is food to be found in the pridelands regardless. - 4.
 Scar will remain as king if and only if there is food to be found in the pridelands. - 5.
 If Simba is alive, then Scar will not remain as king. - G. For each argument, write a symbolization key and symbolize all of the sentences of the argument in TFL. - If Dorothy plays the piano in the morning, then Roger wakes up cranky.
 Dorothy plays piano in the morning unless she is distracted.
-So if Roger does not wake up cranky, then Dorothy must be distracted. - It will either rain or snow on Tuesday.
+So if Roger does not wake up cranky, then Dorothy must be distracted.

+- 2. It will either rain or snow on Tuesday.
 If it rains, Neville will be sad.
 If it snows, Neville will be cold.
 Therefore, Neville will either be sad or cold on Tuesday. - 3.
 If Zoog remembered to do his chores, then things are clean but not neat.
 If he forgot, then things are neat but not clean.
 Therefore, things are either neat or clean; but not both. - H. For each argument, write a symbolization key and symbolize the argument as well as possible in TFL.
 The part of the passage in italics is there to provide context for the argument, and doesn't need to be symbolized. - 1.
 It is going to rain soon.
 I know because my leg is hurting, and my leg hurts if it's going to rain. - 2.
 Spider-man tries to figure out the bad guy's plan.
 If Doctor Octopus gets the uranium, he will blackmail the city.
-I am certain of this because if Doctor Octopus gets the uranium, he can make a dirty bomb, and if he can make a dirty bomb, he will blackmail the city. - 3.
-A westerner tries to predict the policies of the Chinese government.
+I am certain of this because if Doctor Octopus gets the uranium, he can make a dirty bomb, and if he can make a dirty bomb, he will blackmail the city.

+- 3. A westerner tries to predict the policies of the Chinese government.
 If the Chinese government cannot solve the water shortages in Beijing, they will have to move the capital.
 They don't want to move the capital.
 Therefore they must solve the water shortage.
 But the only way to solve the water shortage is to divert almost all the water from the Yangzi river northward.
-Therefore the Chinese government will go with the project to divert water from the south to the north.

-I. We symbolized an exclusive or using ' \lor ', ' \land ', and ' \neg '.
+Therefore the Chinese government will go with the project to divert water from the south to the north. - I. We symbolized an exclusive or using 'v', '\lambda', and '\sqrta'.
 How could you symbolize an exclusive or using only two connectives?
 Is there any way to symbolize an exclusive or using only one connective?